 Here are some key points to know when choosing the best dog nail clipper.

-Size of Dog Nail Clippers — Like we mentioned above, dog clippers can be of different types and the size can play a difference, depending on your dog and claws’ size, especially the paw size and nail thickness.
-Most scissor type clippers are small so they can be used for puppies while pliers and guillotine clippers are great for medium to large dog breeds.
+Size of Dog Nail Clippers — As we mentioned above, dog clippers can be of different types and the size can play a difference, depending on your dog and claws' size, especially the paw size and nail thickness.
+Most scissor-type clippers are small so they can be used for puppies while pliers and guillotine clippers are great for medium to large dog breeds.